bmc/grizzled-rake/README.md

     # no timestamps are used (i.e., Rake messages look "normal").
     GrizzledRake::TimeFormat::timestamp_format = '[%H:%M:%S.$m]'

+Note that I extended the *strftime* escapes to support a `$m` escape, allowing the insertion of milliseconds into the output. *strftime* does not support that capability.

 ## Copyright and License

 This code is copyright &copy; 2011 Brian M. Clapper and is released under a